Chris Moore of the Comet Research Group rebuts Boslough's pseudoskepticism (updated May 2026)

 these apparently refuting arguments have themselves been refuted,

-In fact, many of their faulty arguments are based on poor statistical analysis, mishandling of data or other forms of poor scientific practice, including possible fraud,
+In fact, most of their faulty arguments are based on poor statistical analysis, mishandling of data, straw-manning, poor logic, poor rhetoric, or other forms of poor scientific practice;

 The fact is, the YDIH is a live scientific debate.
 Christopher Moore, an established archaeologists and member of the Comet Research Group, has published a response to Boslough.
 It is much better than my effort here, so please go and read it.